kdklv/openwrt-radxa-rock5b-plus/instructions.md

 echo "=== Build Complete ==="
 echo "End time: $(date)"
 echo ""
-echo "Your image should be located at:" echo "openwrt/bin/targets/rockchip/armv8/openwrt-rockchip-armv8-radxa_rock-5b-plus-ext4-sdcard.img.gz" echo "" echo "Download it using the Codespace file browser or with:" echo "ls -la openwrt/bin/targets/rockchip/armv8/"
+echo "Your SD card image should be located at:" echo "openwrt/bin/targets/rockchip/armv8/openwrt-rockchip-armv8-radxa_rock-5b-plus-ext4-sdcard.img.gz" echo "" echo "This is the bootable SD card image you need (NOT the sysupgrade image)." echo "" echo "Download it using the Codespace file browser or with:" echo "ls -la openwrt/bin/targets/rockchip/armv8/"